 Kyaiktiyo Pagoda and Golden Rock

-Boat ride through the Floating Village
+Boat Ride through the Floating Villages

 Once in Inle Lake, the most known attraction is the floating villages.
 It is essentially a neighborhood on stilts, where locals live in huts built above a network of marsh and grass waterways.
 Take a boat and see what life is like living on the water and relying off of food farmed in the grassland or fished.
 The scenery itself is beautiful, and it’s relaxing sitting in the canoe cruising through the maze of houses watching children climb from one house to the next to wave you along.